k253098-alt/PF-Lab03-25k-3098/README.md

 # Steps for a student to became a brillient student
-1 Time managment
+1. Time managment
-2 Consistency
+2. Consistency
-3 Actively engage in class
+3. Actively engage in classes
-4 Always to achive big goals
+4. Always aim to achive big goals
 ## Grossery list
 - Rice
 - Suger